-The family of a nurse slain by her former boyfriend at the hospital in Windsor, Ont., where they both worked has reached a financial settlement with that hospital, more than four years after her death.
+The family of a nurse slain by her former boyfriend at the hospital in Windsor, Ont., where they both worked has reached a financial settlement with that hospital through the help of our experienced Windsor personal injury lawyers, more than four years after her death.

 Neither Lori Dupont’s family nor Hôtel-Dieu Grace Hospital would disclose the amount of the settlement and warned in a press release that specific details “will not be publicly discussed or disclosed.”
 The Dupont’s had been seeking $13.3 million.